-This episode combines two of Top Gear‘s best features: Jeremy Clarkson’s metaphors (“the Lotus Exige is like putting a Saturn 5 rocket in a food blender”) and insane showdowns.
+This episode combines two of Top Gear‘s best features: Clarkson’s metaphors (“the Lotus Exige is like putting a Saturn 5 rocket in a food blender”) and insane showdowns.
 There are a few car vs. military machine face-offs throughout the show’s history, but the Exige vs. Apache is one of the best.
 Not only do we get to completely nerd out over the Apache’s bonkers weapons systems — it can identify 256 targets from 8 kilometers away, pick the 16 most dangerous, and eliminate all of them — we get to watch the Lotus attempt to evade the helicopter’s missile lock.
 Does the Exige avoid certain death?
 Watch and find out.

 We’ve all dreamt of a car that can transform into a boat, but for some reason, no major manufacturer has put such a vehicle in production.
 Well, the Top Gear trio has come to the rescue with its own amphibious cars.
 Predictably, each craft represents its creator’s personality.
-That means James May chose a dainty convertible with a sail, Richard Hammond chose a wonky van with a poorly-engineered propeller, and Jeremy Clarkson bolted a massive engine to the back of a pickup.
+That means May chose a dainty convertible with a sail, Hammond chose a wonky van with a poorly-engineered propeller, and Clarkson bolted a massive engine to the back of a pickup.
 What could possibly go wrong?
 Everything.
 Everything could go wrong.
 And it does.

 One of the funniest segments in Top Gear history is Clarkson’s test of the Reliant Robin — or rather, when Clarkson rolled the Robin numerous times.
-However, before that segment aired in the 15th Series, Top Gear used the Robin’s pointy shape as the basis for a Space Shuttle.
-Not only would the Top Gear crew need to build a rocket, they’d need to fly the Robin a few thousand feet in the air and land it safely for use some other time.
+However, before that segment aired in season 15, Top Gear used the Robin’s pointy shape as the basis for a Space Shuttle.
+Not only would the Top Gear crew need to build a rocket, but they’d also need to fly the Robin a few thousand feet in the air and land it safely for use some other time.
 The hilarity of the situation ensued when Hammond and May realized how expensive and time-consuming the project would be.
 Unsurprisingly, the pair decided to use cheap parts from model airplanes, but the best part of the clip is learning of all the scientific obstacles impeding their success.
 It’s funny, sure, but it’s also educational!

 Have you ever wished you could road trip through Vietnam on a scooter or motorcycle?
 That’s exactly what the boys did in this episode.
 This special is less about the rickety two-wheeled vehicles they ride and more about the three presenters as they careen through the wildly gorgeous Vietnamese countryside.
 Along the way, they have custom suits made, which only add to the hilarity.
 When Clarkson eventually crashes the scooter he barely knows how to operate, however, the trip gets a bit dicey.